An variable is a reserved space in memory with a symbolic name (identifier), in which we can store a value of a specific type.

 }

 In this example, we calculate the area of a circle using a basic mathematical formula.
-A constant is declared for the value of PI and a variable for the radius of the circle.
+A constant for the value of PI and a variable for the circle’s radius are declared.

 #include <iostream>